Simulation-based Inference with the Python Package sbijax: Examples

 \subsection{Flow matching posterior estimation}

-Posterior inference using neural posterior estimation approaches, requires defining a pushforward distribution on the parameter-space.
+Posterior inference using neural posterior estimation approaches requires defining a pushforward distribution on the parameter-space.
 In the case of flow matching posterior estimation, \texttt{FMPE}, which we illustrate below, a continuous normalizing flow has to be constructed.
-This can be done using the high-level interface of \pkg{sbijax}.
-Since continuous NFs can use any neural network $h: \mathbb{R}^{d_y} \times \mathbb{R}^{d_\theta} \rightarrow \mathbb{R}^{d_\theta}$ and consequently do not suffer from the same constraints as conventional NFs, we modify the architecture slightly relative to the NLE example (Section~\ref{sec:examples-nle}). \begin{CodeChunk}
+This can be done using the high-level interface of \texttt{sbijax}.
+Since continuous NFs can use any neural network $h: \mathbb{R}^{d_y} \times \mathbb{R}^{d_\theta} \rightarrow \mathbb{R}^{d_\theta}$ and consequently do not suffer from the same constraints as conventional NFs, we modify the architecture slightly relative to the NLE example (Section~\ref{sec:examples-nle}). \begin{small}

-\begin{CodeInput} >>> n_dim_theta = 5 >>> n_layers, hidden_size = 5, 128 >>> >>> neural_network = make_cnf(n_dim_theta, n_layers, hidden_size) >>> fns = prior_fn, simulator_fn >>> fmpe = FMPE(fns, neural_network) \end{CodeInput} \end{CodeChunk} Posterior samples can be drawn by first simulating data, fitting the model, and then sampling from the pushforward.
+\end{small} Posterior samples can be drawn by first simulating data, fitting the model, and then sampling from the pushforward.
 Since in the original publication, \citet{wildberger2023flow} did not propose a sequential training procedure for FMPE, in the following code example we will be using amortized inference.